Skip to main content

 What you will need

-• An old round plastic container with a diameter of between 20 cm and 40 cm (8 in and 16 in) like a bucket, old drum, or a paint can
+• An old round plastic container with a diameter between 20 cm and 40 cm (8 in and 16 in).
+This could be a plastic paint container

 • A craft knife